Galaxy formation catalyzed by gravastars and the JWST, revisited: Leaky astrophysical black holes as catalysts for galaxy formation, and elaboration of our original model to take cooling into account

-In a recent Gravitation Essay \cite{adler1}, we have proposed that horizonless ``black'' holes can act as the catalysts for galaxy formation.
-This suggestion was originally motivated by a novel model for dark energy (reviewed in \cite{adlerreview}) that suppresses formation of black hole event horizons \cite{ramaz} and apparent horizons \cite{adlerleaky}, suggesting that black holes may be leaky \cite{adlerleaky}.
-More recently, we have studied \cite{adler2} a modification of Mazur-Mottola gravastars \cite{mazur} (which are an examplar of ECO's \cite{cardoso}).
-Our modified version is based on using the Tolman-Oppenheimer-Volkoff equation \cite{tov}, in which the pressure is continuous, and the jump to a Gliner \cite{gliner} ground state with pressure plus density summing to near zero is through a jump in the energy density.
-We found that even in the absence of a cosmological constant, this model gives a gravastar ``black'' hole with a metric that joins smoothly to an exterior Schwarzschild solution.
-The metric component $g_{00}$ in the gravastar is always positive, and takes small to very small values in the interior.
-In such a gravastar, there is a very small black hole leakage or ``wind'' driven by the cosmological constant, but a much larger black hole wind can arise from accreting particles which exit the hole, on a time scale that depends on their impact parameter relative to the center of the hole.
-This gives a concrete model in which the black hole catalysis mechanism of \cite{adler1} can be realized, while simultaneously allowing hole growth along with growth of the galaxy.
+In a recent Gravitation Essay (Adler, 2022c), we have proposed that horizonless astrophysical black holes can act as the catalysts for galaxy formation.
+This suggestion was originally motivated by a novel model for dark energy \big(reviewed in (Adler, 2021a)\big) that suppresses formation of black hole event horizons (Adler \& Ramazano\u glu, 2015) and apparent horizons (Adler, 2021b, 2022b) in the pure gravity, matter-free case, because of the factor $g_{00}^{-2}$ in the novel action, which would become infinite at a horizon where $g_{00}$ vanishes.
+Horizon suppression suggests that black holes may be leaky, which could have interesting astrophysical consequences, but the smallness of the cosmological constant which appears as an overall factor in the novel action poses a problem for robust astrophysical applications.
+With this in mind, we more recently have studied (Adler, 2022a, 2024), (Adler \& Doherty, 2023) black hole models with nonzero matter content, focusing on a modification of Mazur-Mottola gravastars (Mazur \& Mottola, 2001, 2004), which are an important exemplar of exotic compact objects.
+Our version of what we call ``dynamical gravastars'' is based on using the Tolman-Oppenheimer-Volkoff (TOV) equation \big(for an exposition see (Zeldovich \& Novikov, 1971)\big), in which the pressure is continuous, and the jump to a Gliner (Gliner, 1965) ground state, with pressure plus density summing to near zero, is through a jump in the energy density.
+We found that even with zero cosmological constant, this model gives a gravastar with a metric that approximates an exterior Schwarzschild solution to high accuracy, but with the metric component $g_{00}$ remaining always positive, and taking small to very small values in the interior.
+This gives a second mechanism for suppression of horizon formation, arising from properties of the TOV equation for relativistic matter, quite distinct from the mechanism arising from the scale invariant dark energy action.